waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  * --db-dir: actual overpass database directory.

-You start "dispatcher" as the "overpass" user giving it your database directory and how that database was initialed, using "&" in the end to make run in the background:
+You start "dispatcher" as the "overpass" user giving it your database directory and how that database was initialed, using "&" in the end to make it run as background process:

 ```
- overpass@yafa:/mnt/nvme4/source$ dispatcher --osm-base --db-dir=/var/lib/overpass/database --meta &
+ overpass@yafa:~/source$ dispatcher --osm-base --db-dir=/var/lib/overpass/database --meta &
 ```

 With dispatcher running in the background, --db-dir option for "osm3s_query" program is not needed.